-- The development of TIP and Regional Transportation Plan (RTP) project tracking system.

-- Modification of the existing 2017-20 TIP.

-- Development of the 2019-2022 TIP.

-- Maintenance of the 10-year plan for the use of funding allocated to the region, consistent with the TIP and RTP. - Continued enhancement of the Call for Projects and Project Evaluation processes. - The provision of assistance to local governments for environmental analyses of projects. - An update to the regional ITS Architecture. - The implementation of enhanced freeway incident management programs in the region. - The development of a traffic safety plan which is to be integrated into the 2040 RTP through amendment or update. - An updated of the annual State of Safety in the Region reports outlining the traffic safety situation in the region. - The support of state and local government hurricane evacuation planning, coordination, and implementation efforts.
+- The development of TIP and Regional Transportation Plan (RTP) project tracking system. - Development and modification of the existing 2019-22 TIP.
+Maintenance of the 10-year plan for the use of funding allocated to the region, consistent with the TIP and RTP. - Continued enhancement of the Call for Projects and Project Evaluation processes. - The provision of assistance to local governments for environmental analyses of projects. - An update to the regional ITS Architecture. - The implementation of enhanced freeway incident management programs in the region.

+- An updated of the annual State of Safety in the Region reports outlining the traffic safety situation in the region. - The support of state and local government hurricane evacuation planning, coordination, and implementation efforts. - Updated Zip Zone and Evacuation Route maps. - Safety Intersection Studies.